 The end product – Offensive and Defensive

-Furthermore, in terms of output this season, the Brazilian has shone for Chelsea.
-2 shots and 2.1 key passes per game in the Premier League highlight the threat he has posed out wide.
-The pace, skilful dribbling and, at the end of it, end product.
+Furthermore, in terms of output this season, the Brazilian has done decently for Chelsea.
+1.9 shots and 1.8 key passes per game in the Premier League highlight the threat he has posed out wide.
+The pace, skilful dribbling and most of the time, end product.
 But alongside his attacking contribution, Willian has worked hard defensively too.
 Something Jose Mourinho certainly valued during his second tenure at the Bridge.
-1.3 tackles and 0.7 interceptions per game for a winger is impressive, a testament to what he brings to the team other than goals.
+1.4 tackles and 0.7 interceptions per game for a winger is impressive, a testament to what he brings to the team other than goals.

 Perhaps he’s not the most consistent of players and can be frustrating to watch.
-But Willian deserves far more credit than he currently gets, considering what he’s done for the club and how well he’s doing at the moment.
-Hudson-Odoi has hardly had a look in because of the 2 time Premier League winner.
-Reliable and industrious the words the sum up the criminally underrated Brazilian.
+But Willian deserves far more credit than he currently gets, considering what he’s done for the club.
+Hudson-Odoi hardly had a look in at the start of the season because of the 2 time Premier League winner.
+Reliable and industrious the words the sum up the underrated Brazilian.